rust-lang/rust-wiki-backup/Bikeshed-pattern-matching-syntax.md

 * requires conservative approximation for exhaustiveness checking
 * could be simulated with just pattern guards

-h3.
-Use @and@ or @as@ for compound patterns.
+### Use `and` or `as` for compound patterns.

 This is important for destructuring but still being able to bind a name to the destructured thing:

-bc. var (x, y) as t = foo();
+    var (x, y) as t = foo();

 The right-hand side can in fact be an arbitrary pattern.

-h3.
-Distinguish bindings from assignments by context vs by keyword.
+### Distinguish bindings from assignments by context vs by keyword.

-We could allow individual variables in a pattern to be distinguished as assignments vs. bindings by use of a keyword, but always requiring the keyword (such as @var@) is very verbose (see the discussion of distinguishing variables from tags below).
+We could allow individual variables in a pattern to be distinguished as assignments vs. bindings by use of a keyword, but always requiring the keyword (such as `var`) is very verbose (see the discussion of distinguishing variables from tags below).
 The alternative is to have binding positions for patterns and assignment positions for patterns, and not to distinguish them.

 A hybrid approach is to distinguish binding positions and assignment positions, but to optionally allow binding variables in an assignment position.
 For example:

-bc. var (a, b) = foo(); // always binding
+    var (a, b) = foo(); // always binding
     (a, b) = bar();         // always assignment
     (a, var c) = baz();     // assignment by default but 'var' binds a new variable

-For the sake of cleanliness, the @var@ pattern form shouldn't be allowed in a binding pattern.
+For the sake of cleanliness, the `var` pattern form shouldn't be allowed in a binding pattern.
 This suggests two different non-terminals in the grammar:

-bc.
     BindingPattern ::= identifier | BindingPattern 'and' BindingPattern | ...
     AssignmentPattern ::= identifier | AssignmentPattern 'and' AssignmentPattern | ...
                        |  'var' BindingPattern

-h3.
-How to distinguish variables from tags.
+### How to distinguish variables from tags.

 This is the biggest and subtlest issue in this space.
 Following are a bunch of alternatives we've discussed.

-h4.
-Use @?@ to mark variables, or to mark variable bindings only.
+#### Use `?` to mark variables, or to mark variable bindings only.

 *Cons*
 * pattern matching becomes much more noisy and verbose
 * binding positions in the language can't be defined as just patterns; it depends on whether they are a single variable (no sigil) or a pattern (sigils)
 * maybe looks weird for variables in non-binding position, when used in destructuring assignment

-h4.
-Use @var@ to mark variables, or to mark variable bindings only.
+#### Use `var` to mark variables, or to mark variable bindings only.

 *Pros*
-* possible to use arbitrary expressions without an @=@ sigil (this is arguably not a pro)
+* possible to use arbitrary expressions without an `=` sigil (this is arguably not a pro)

 *Cons*
 * Dave *absolutely hates* this option :)
 * pattern matching becomes extremely verbose

-h4.
-Use a sigil like @$@ to mark tags, or to mark nullary tags only.
+#### Use a sigil like `$` to mark tags, or to mark nullary tags only.

 *Cons*
 * papercut: nullary patterns are common; if they are a special case that needs disambiguation, programmers will curse us eternally

-h4.
-Use distinct lexical classes for tag names and variables.
+#### Use distinct lexical classes for tag names and variables.

 This is what ML and Haskell do.